'Aquaman' Star Amber Heard admits to getting Johnny Depp into an audio clip - The Media HQ

 Directed by James Wan, Aquaman plays Jason Momoa as Arthur Curry, Amber Heard as Mera, Willem Dafoe as Vulko, Patrick Wilson as Orm / Ocean Master, Dolph Lundgren as Nereus, Yahya Abdul-Mateen II as Black Manta, Nicole Kidman as Atlanna, Ludi Lin as Captain Murk, and Temuera Morrison as Tom Curry.

 Aquaman is available on Digital HD, 4K UHD Combo Pack, Blu-ray Combo Pack and DVD.
-Stay up to date with Heroic Hollywood for the latest news about the Aquaman and Fantastic Beasts sequel alongside the case of Amber Heard and Johnny Depp.
+Stay up to date with the latest news about the Aquaman and Fantastic Beasts sequel in addition to the case of Amber Heard and Johnny Depp.

 Source: The Daily Mail